Camden During Receivership

 This working paper gives a broad overview of redevelopment efforts under the first term of state receivership in Camden, New Jersey.
 It concludes that attempts to build public capacity to revitalize cities may need to be complemented by efforts to build civic capacity, or the ability to solve problems in coordination with major partners.

-Implementation Lessons from the Foundations of Learning Demonstration
+Lessons from the Jobs-Plus Demonstration

 This report examines how public housing authorities in six cities implemented one of the most innovative features of the Jobs-Plus demonstration: using incentives plans to keep rents lower than they would have been under existing rules as a way to encourage and reward work among public housing residents.

 Implementing the Community Support for Work Component of Jobs-Plus

 The “community support for work” component of Jobs-Plus relies on outreach workers from public housing developments to help extend Jobs-Plus’s reach in public housing communities.